 Egg Freezing and Storage

 Since 2009 Fertility Associates has been able to able to offer egg freezing and thawing services to New Zealand women.
-Around 1000 babies have been born worldwide following the freezing, thawing and subsequent fertilising of eggs.
+Around 2000 babies have been born worldwide following the freezing, thawing and subsequent fertilising of eggs.
 Most have been born in the past few years, so this is a new technology with limited follow-up of the children.
+To date, Fertility Associates has had one baby born from frozen eggs.

 Egg freezing for fertility preservation is not publicly funded in New Zealand, and can only be offered as a privately funded treatment.
 Fertility Associates is working with the Child Cancer Foundation and the Ministry of Health to try and achieve publicly funded egg freezing for cancer patients.
 Publicly funded IVF, embryo freezing and storage for cancer patients may be available under a clinical override process.
 GPs and oncologists can contact their closest Fertility Associates clinic for details.